wjakob/nanobind/docs/ndarray.rst

 - ``order``: coefficient memory order.
 Default: ``'C'`` (C-style) ordering, specify ``'F'`` for Fortran-style ordering.

-The parameters generally have defaults inferred from the compile-time template parameters.
+The parameters generally have inferred defaults based on the array's compile-time template parameters.
 Passing them explicitly overrides these defaults with information available at runtime.

 .. _ndarray-ownership:

 Data ownership
 ^^^^^^^^^^^^^^

 Let's look at a fancier example that uses the constructor arguments explained above to return a dynamically sized 2D array.
-This example also focuses on *data ownership*:
+This example also shows another mechanism to express *data ownership*:

 .. code-block:: cpp